-In an increasingly globalized world, interreligious dialogue will become even more important, and people in ministry should be equipped to participate.
+In an increasingly globalized world, interreligious dialogue has become even more important, and people in ministry should be equipped to participate.

-Furthermore, our minor offers preparatory classes students might not have as options in seminary, such as business, counseling, art history or music, and women and gender studies.
-The minor also requires students to do an internship in a religious organization.
+Our minor offers preparatory classes students might not have as options in seminary, such as business, counseling, art history or music, and women and gender studies.
+The minor requires students to complete an internship in a religious organization.
 For this internship students might choose to work in a church or synagogue, a church/synagogue sponsored social action group, or a monastery or institute for spirituality.
-Having a real hands-on experience can help students discern whether they truly have a call for ministry and if so, how they want to answer that call.
+This hands-on experience can help students discern whether they truly have a call for ministry and if so, how they want to answer that call.